tarantool/doc/doc/book/app_server/yields.rst

 Yields
 ======

-Tarantool has 2 types of yields.
-They are described below.
+Tarantool has two types of yields:

+*   Implicit.

+*   Explicit.

 ..  _app-implicit-yields: